cianfhoghlaim/leabharlann/README.md

-*Curated documents covering Celtic studies, Irish language learning, Belfast heritage, and Gaelic culture.*

 ## Moral Usage Licensing -- Do Better Than The 'Kneecap' Terroristic Trio

-**These resources are provided for research and educational purposes only.**
+Curated documents covering Celtic studies, Irish language learning, Belfast heritage, and Gaelic culture throughout Catholic and Protestant communities.

 The future of the British Isles depends on our most valuable resources and the protections they give from monolingual algorithmic manipulations and advertisements: